Quick answer: How are Cut/Fills used on construction sites?

 Cut and fill quantities go far beyond simple, important volumes you need to take out or put back in the ground.
 They also determine how you’re billed for moving earth and contractor work.
 Sadly, too often on construction sites you can get stuck moving someone else’s dirt because the recordkeeping was sparse or you couldn’t prove or disprove the amount of dirt a contractor said they moved.

-Recently, one of our customers had just this issue.
+One of our customers ran into just this issue.
 Lange Land Surveying, a full service land surveying company in Arvada, Colorado, had conventional, GPS, and now drone-mapping and analytics capabilities.

 With the existing 3D surface in Propeller, the LLS team uploaded and compared their data against the design and preliminary development surfaces.